 - Their temperament.
 When threatened, ball pythons don’t attack.
 They prefer to either get away from the danger, or curl up in a ball.

 As you handle them, they may coil around your fingers.
 However, this isn’t dangerous.
 They may be trying to sit comfortably, for example.
 If they are aggressive, their coils won’t be strong enough to hurt you.
+Here’s a comprehensive guide on how to tame an aggressive ball python.

 How Big do Banana Ball Pythons Get?